Find relief from chronic ankle and feet problems.

 Because so many foot and ankle issues stem from inflammation, causing a kind of seizing-up effect, much of physiotherapy will likely focus on simple movements that encourage flexibility and range of motion.
 In addition, if your ankles aren’t able to properly support your weight, strengthening exercises might also be an important part of your therapy.

-Our team will also teach you how to improve your posture when walking and running, if gait issues are resulting from — or even causing — your foot and ankle pain.
+Our team of physiotherapists will also teach you how to improve your posture when walking and running, if gait issues are resulting from – or even causing – your foot and ankle pain.

 Are you ready to take the “first steps” toward making the rest of those steps pain-free?

-Call us today at Winnipeg, Canada center for an evaluation, so that you can begin your journey to healthy, strong feet and ankles.
+Contact us today at Winnipeg, CA center for an evaluation, so that you can begin your journey to healthy, strong feet and ankles.